THE AIR NZ RIPPA RUGBY CHAMPIONSHIP: INTRODUCTION TOURNAMENT INFORMATION

 (iii) The tie will be resolved by the toss of a coin between two of the team chaperones concerned.

-The top two teams from each pool will qualify for the quarter-finals, with the top ranked team from each pool playing a second ranked team from another pool.
-The winners of the quarter-finals matches will advance to the semi-finals.
+The top team from each pool will qualify for the semi-finals.
 The winners of the semi-finals will advance to the final while the losers of the semi-finals will play each other in the bronze final.

 Duration of Matches